 Over the coming months you will be choosing the courses that you will be following in Years 10 and 11.
-For the first time since starting school, you will have a real say in what you learn.
-There is a wide range of courses to choose from, including courses that you have not studied in Years 7, 8 or 9.
+For the first time since starting school, you will have a choice in what you learn.
+There is a wide range of courses to choose from, including courses that you have not studied before.
 It is important that you, your teachers, and your parents/guardians, work together to make sure that you choose the options that interest you the most and with which you will have the most success.
 The options process is set out to help you to make positive informed decisions.
 At The Chalfonts Community College our aims are for you to: